sydasif/network-automation-script/README.md

 ### [paramiko](/paramiko/paramiko_doc.md)

-Paramiko is a Python (2.7, 3.4+) implementation of the SSHv2 protocol, providing both client and server functionality.
-Paramiko itself is a pure Python interface around SSH networking concepts.

 ### [Netmiko](https://pypi.org/project/netmiko/)

 developed by Kirk Byers is an open-source multi vendor library that is used for SSH connections to network devices.
 Multi-vendor library means, Netmiko supports network devices from different vendors such as Cisco, Juniper , HP etc.